awslabs/rds-snapshot-tool/README.md

 The other state machine is just like the corresponding state machine and function in the source account.
 The state machine is `statemachineDeleteOldSnapshotsRDS` and it calls `lambdaDeleteOldSnapshotsRDS` to delete snapshots according to the `RetentionDays` parameter when the stack is launched.
 This state machine is, by default, run once each hour.
 (To change it, you need to change the `ScheduleExpression` property of the `cwEventDeleteOldSnapshotsRDS` resource in `snapshots_tool_rds_source.json`).
 If it finds a snapshot that is older than the retention time, it deletes the snapshot.

-## Building From Source and Deploying

-As published, these CloudFormation templates will pull the zip files for the Lambda functions from an AWS-owned and operated S3 bucket.
-You can also choose to build from source and deploy to your own bucket in your own account.
-To build, you need to be on a unix-like system (e.g., macOS or some flavour of Linux) and you need to have `make` and `zip`.

-1. Create an S3 bucket to hold the Lambda function zip files.
-The bucket must be in the same region where the Lambda functions will run.
-And the Lambda functions must run in the same region as the RDS instances.

-1. Clone the repository

-1. Edit the `Makefile` file and set `S3DEST` to be the bucket name where you want the functions to go.
-Set the `AWSARGS`, `AWSCMD` and `ZIPCMD` variables as well.

-1. Type `make` at the command line.
-It will call `zip` to make the zip files, and then it will call `aws s3 cp` to copy the zip files to the bucket you named.

-1. Be sure to use the correct bucket name in the `CodeBucket` parameter when launching the stack in both accounts.

 ## Updating